Bathroom Remodeling Plans

 • Install shelving and cabinets at accessible heights

-• Use pull-out shelves and lazy susans for easy access
+• Use pull-out shelves and lazy Susans for easy access

 Ensure Adequate Ventilation